ErikNoren/entitypicker/README.md

 Here's a [live demo+](http://htmlpreview.github.com/?https://github.com/ErikNoren/entitypicker/blob/master/entitypickerdemo.html?v=10) to check out some of the features.

-*+ Due to the way GitHub seems to serve CSS and JS files with mime types inconsistent with standard, IE seems to refuse to load the resources.
-Seems to work fine in Chrome though console warnings about mime type mismatch do appear.*
+*+ Due to the way GitHub seems to serve CSS and JS files with mime types inconsistent with standard, IE is refusing to load the resources.
+This appears to work fine in Chrome though console warnings about mime type mismatch do appear.*

 **New in 0.5.0**